varnish/hitch/README.md

 Authors
 -------

-`stud` was initially written by Jamie Turner <jamie@bu.mp> and is maintained by the Bump server team.
+`stud` was originally written by Jamie Turner (@jamwt) and is maintained by the Bump (http://bu.mp) server team.
 It currently (6/11) provides server-side TLS termination for over 40 million Bump users.

+Contributors:

+    * Colin Percival @cpercival -- early audit and code review
+    * Frank DENIS @jedisct1     -- port to BSD, IPv6 support, various fixes